aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 **Annual improvement: $22.8M**
 **ROI: 11,300%**

 Yes, eleven thousand percent.
-Data quality work has absurd returns when done right.
+This is a real case, and no, it's not typical—it's what happens when data quality work directly affects a high-value business metric (churn prevention for enterprise SaaS).
+Most ROI calculations are more modest but still compelling: 200-500% is common for foundational work like lineage and quality checks.

 ### The Measurement Framework